catalyst-cloud/catalystcloud-docs/source/getting-started/access.rst

 **********

-Behind the scenes, all of the access methods to Catalyst Cloud are just accessing the Catalyst Cloud APIs.
+Behind the scenes, all of the access methods to Catalyst Cloud are just utilizing the Catalyst Cloud APIs.
 They just provide convenient abstractions to do so.
 Every action you perform on Catalyst Cloud can be performed via the APIs.
 This means that you can incorporate custom logic into your applications to